Southwest's Fares, Customer Service, and Check In Process Reviewed

 luggage bins to bring laughter to boarding passengers?

-Or, where the former chair and CEO, when he thought
+Or, where the former chair and CEO, when at times he thought

-employees, sent the complainer a polite suggestion of an alternative
+employees, sent complainers a polite suggestion of an alternative

 airline for future travel?

 No wonder other airlines have had so much

 trouble competing against Southwest, even when their fares are

 When United Airlines was set to start its

 low cost "Shuttle by United" service out of Los Angeles